mpaulweeks/bookmarks-jekyll/_posts/2018-02-27-edh-colors.md

 Green is the opposite.
 Sporting the best ramp, not only for efficiency but resiliency (mass land destruction is less common than <card-text name="Vandalblast"></card-text> and <card-text name="Bane of Progress"></card-text>).
 Green is completely lost ramping into nothing though, as it has some very powerful Draw strategies around both going wide (<card-text name="Shamanic Revelation"></card-text>) and going tall (<card-text name="Soul's Majesty"></card-text>).
 It forces you to specialize, but you have options, and the rewards are worth it.

 Black has an interesting mix of both.
 Black had the second best draw after Blue, with decent one-shots like <card-text name="Promise of Power"></card-text> and recurring draw like <card-text name="Phyrexian Arena"></card-text> and <card-text name="Underworld Connections"></card-text>.
 And let's not forget the grand daddy of degenerate draw, <card-text name="Necropotence"></card-text>.
 On the Mana side, mono Black has some unique advantages with all the Swamp-matters synergies.
 Luckily you're in great colors to tutor out <card-text name="Cabal Coffers"></card-text> every game, not to mention the mana doublers like <card-text name="Crypt Ghast"></card-text>.
-Combine Black's tutors and doublers with the few similar artifacts like <card-text name="Explanar Lens"></card-text> and you can get a lot of mana, very consistently, very fast.
+Combine Black's tutors and doublers with the few similar artifacts like <card-text name="Extraplanar Lens"></card-text> and you can get a lot of mana, very consistently, very fast.
 Black isn't the best at either category, but it's probably 2nd best in both, making it very versatile and popular for mono color builds.

 So what about White?